CURRENT RESEARCH AREAS

 1) Natural resources in armed conflicts (“conflict resources”)

 The first main research area of Martijn’s work is related to the role of natural resources as a source of funding in armed conflicts.
 In numerous civil wars, “conflict resources” help the belligerent parties to finance their war efforts (e.g. in the case of “blood diamonds” or minerals from the eastern Congo).
-In his current main research project GLONEXACO, Martijn looks to what extent the local dynamics of such armed conflicts can be influenced by global economic changes (e.g. prize shocks, sanctions etc.).
-At Yale, Martijn is an affiliated member of the research group “The Program on Order, Conflict and Violence”, led by Professor Stathis Kalyvas.
+In his recent research project GLONEXACO, Martijn looked to what extent the local dynamics of such armed conflicts can be influenced by global economic changes (e.g. prize shocks, sanctions etc.).
+At Yale, Martijn was an affiliated member of the research group “The Program on Order, Conflict and Violence”, led by Professor Stathis Kalyvas.

 2) European Union Foreign Policy

 Martijn’s second main research field is the EU’s Foreign Policy.
 In his work, he is studying the conflict prevention and crisis management policies of the EU with a specific emphasis on its activities with regard to natural resources.
-Martijn participates in the project EU-IANUS, which looks on the role of the EU as an actor in an unsettled international system, and is member of the Barcelona-based research group “Observatory of European Foreign Policy” (both headed by Professor Esther Barbé).
+Martijn participates in the project EU-NORMCOM (Normative contestation in Europe: Implications for the EU in a changing global order) and is member of the research group “Observatory of European Foreign Policy” (both headed by Professor Esther Barbé).